Transient dynamics of subradiance and superradiance in open optical ensembles: Discussion

+To the best of our knowledge, these results are the first large-scale numerical investigation of time-resolved superradiance and subradiance where the dynamics of each emitter is calculated self-consistently.
+There is extensive literature on superradiance studied with Maxwell-Bloch equations, but always based on macroscopic fields.
+Due to computational power limitations, our calculations would not have been possible just a few years ago.
+Also, without our Predictor-Corrector-based algorithm, the integration of such an extensive system of non-linear and delayed differential equations would be numerically unstable.
+The dependence of slowly decaying states on density and dipole strengths can be understood using general theoretical considerations, e.g., higher disorder leads to more localization and faster emission decreases the population in subradiant states.
+However, this is the first time these effects have been explored quantitatively in realistic simulations.

 {\it Acknowledgements.} This work was supported by the National Science Foundation grant OAC1835267 and by Michigan State University through computational resources provided by the Institute for Cyber-Enabled Research.
+We thank Dr. S. Masson for providing the software used in Ref.~\cite{masson_universality_2022}.
 We thank Drs.
 C. Glosser and M. Maghrebi for enlightening discussions.